coodoo-io/mason_flutter/README.md

 # 🧱 The Flutter Brick

 Intended to ease the creation of new Flutter apps.

-Hope I can delete it some day!
+If you're like me and keep forgetting all the flutter command line arguments while creating a new project, this interactive mason shell might help you.
+Hopefully the Flutter-CLI gets more interactive overtime, so I can delete this some day!

 ## Idea 💡